 The drug is usually applied together with aspirin or clopidogrel and (low molecular weight or unfractionated) heparin.
-Additionally, the usual supportive treatment consisting of applications of nitrates, beta-blockers, opioid analgesics should be employed as indicated.
+I tillegg, the usual supportive treatment consisting of applications of nitrates, beta-blockers, opioid analgesics should be employed as indicated.
 Angiographic evaluation and other intensive diagnostic procedures may be considered a first line task before initiating therapy with eptifibatide.

 The drug should exclusively be used in hospitalized patients both because of the serious degree of patients' illness and because of the possible side-effects of eptifibatide.